-- electronic transfer from another bank account using a payment scheme like Faster Payment or CHAPS; - paying in cheques using our Mobile Banking app; - paying in cash or cheques at our branches with counters or at the Post Office[®]; - using a Lloyds Bank Cashpoint[®] that accepts payments in; - using an Immediate Deposit Machine
+- electronic transfer from another bank account using a payment scheme like Faster Payment or CHAPS; - paying in cheques using our Mobile Banking app; - paying in cash or cheques at our branches with counters or at the Post Office® using a paying-in slip; - Mobile Branches

-Only you can pay cash into your account.
+Only you or your Authorised Signatories can pay cash into your account.
 We may refuse to accept cash if someone else tries to pay it into your account.